 Description

-SUMMARY OF IMPORTANCE: The kitchen garden walls was originally part of the grounds of Abbotsworthy House and preserve a link with the historic grounds of the house.
-It is of special interest as a handsome and essentially intact example of an early to mid C19 wall with a melon and mushroom house on its east side.
-In addition it has group value with the Grade II listed boundary wall of the house and with the houses The Hurst and Ramblers (No.2 Park Lane) (both listed Grade II) whose gardens abut the wall.
+The kitchen garden walls retain historical significance as part of the grounds of Abbotsworthy House and represent a link to its past.
+They are a well-preserved example of an early to mid-19th century wall, incorporating a melon/mushroom house.
+The walls contribute to the group value of the nearby Grade II listed boundary wall of Abbotsworthy House, and with the Grade II listed houses The Hurst and Ramblers, whose gardens adjoin the wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.